C4E5G3/pages_bazClearances/content/en/terms-and-conditions.md

 ## Terms & Conditions
 By booking a clearance and using our services, you agree to these terms and conditions, which govern your use of our website and our services.

 Definitions “You”, “User” or "the customer" refers to any individual or entity that uses our website or our services.
-“We,” “Us,”, “Our” or "the supplier" refers to Dorset House Clearance.
+“We,” “Us,”, “Our” or "the supplier" refers to
+Baz's Clearances.
 “Services” refers to the removal services that we provide.

 ### Use of Services